roman-milk/roman-milk.github.io/gamer-goddess.md

  I looked up, and saw the tears rolling down Sheri's face, her eyes clenched shut, teeth gritted.

  I pulled out, and climbed up the bed.
 Sheri's legs snapped shut behind me.
 "I can do this," she whispered.
 "I can."
-Report_Story #4